Refined topological vertex for a 5D $Sp(N)$ gauge theory with antisymmetric matter: Instanton partition functions

 which corresponds to two \textbf{Case B}, one \textbf{Case C}, and one \textbf{Case D}.
-Next, we apply the conventional method on auxiliary lines to find the relations between K\"{a}hler parameters and instanton fugacity $u$.
-By conventional method, $L_{\rm up}$ and $L_{\rm down}$ can be read off from the diagram, as discussed in Figure \ref{virtualnf1},
+Next, we apply the conventional method on auxiliary lines to find the relations between K\"{a}hler parameters and instanton fugacity $u$, and $L_{\rm up}$ and $L_{\rm down}$ can be read off from the diagram, as discussed in Figure \ref{virtualnf1},

 Hence, in order to reproduce Nekrasov partition function, independent K\"{a}hler parameters should be assigned with

 where $y_1=e^{-i m_1}$ and $m_1$ is the mass of the flavor.